morrownr/rtl8852bu-20240418/README.md

 https://github.com/lwfinger/rtw88

-If you decide to begin using the in-kernel driver, remember to first remove the driver in th the rtw88 repo.
+If you decide to begin using the in-kernel driver, remember to first remove the driver in the rtw88 repo.

 3. A newly released out-of-kernel driver is available at the following repo: